Victoire03/Project_Plan/README.md

 ## Project Plan

-1. Data Understanding: What does my datasets look like?
+### 1. Data Understanding: What does my datasets look like?

 Review dataset structures: In this phase, I will seek to understand both my datasets.
-   Check each column for example, to see what it represents. \
+Check each column for example, to see what it represents.
 Questions like: Are they any missing values?
 What’s my data types and range?
-Will be answered here.\
+Will be answered here.

-2. Data Cleaning
+### 2. Data Cleaning

-   • Standardize categorical values & ensure consistent across both datasets\
+• Standardize categorical values & ensure consistent across both datasets
-   • Handle null values/missing value.\
+• Handle null values/missing value.

-3. Data Integration\
+### 3. Data Integration

-   • Use SQL to merge both datasets on either Year, Neighborhood or Race in order to create a combined\ view of sex, age, and neighborhood impacts.\
+• Use SQL to merge both datasets on either Year, Neighborhood or Race in order to create a combined view of sex, age, and neighborhood impacts.
-   • Reshaping the data for easier analysis.\
+• Reshaping the data for easier analysis.

-4. Data Exploration\
+### 4. Data Exploration

-   • Descriptive Stats:\
-   o Find total cases by race, age group, sex, and neighborhood.\
+• Descriptive Stats: Find total cases by race, age group, sex, and neighborhood.
-   • Identify trends:\
-   o How have diagnoses changed over time for each group?\
+• Identify trends: How have diagnoses changed over time for each group?
-   • Group Comparisons:\
-   o Which race has the highest infection rate in each neighborhood?\
-   o Gender disparities across neighborhoods?\
-   o Are younger or older age groups more affected?\
+• Group Comparisons: Which race has the highest infection rate in each neighborhood?
+Gender disparities across neighborhoods?
+Are younger or older age groups more affected?

-5. Data Visualization\
+### 5. Data Visualization

-   Using plots to reveal patterns:\
+Using plots to reveal patterns:
-   • Heatmaps for HIV rates by neighborhood and race.\
+• Heatmaps for HIV rates by neighborhood and race.
-   • Bar charts for infections by age and gender.\
+• Bar charts for infections by age and gender.
-   • Time series to observe yearly trends.\
+• Time series to observe yearly trends.
-   • Create a Tableau Dashboard from revealed patterns\
+• Create a Tableau Dashboard from revealed patterns

-6. Conclusion & Recommendations\
+### 6. Conclusion & Recommendations

-   • Summarize key findings: Which groups and locations are most at risk?\
+• Summarize key findings: Which groups and locations are most at risk?
-   • Suggest targeted public health strategies.\
+• Suggest targeted public health strategies.
-   • Highlight limitations of the analysis (e.g., lack of behavioral or socioeconomic data).\
+• Highlight limitations of the analysis (e.g., lack of behavioral or socioeconomic data).